Next Time I Marry

 Next Time I Marry is a 1938 American comedy film directed by Garson Kanin and written by John Twist and Helen Meinardi.
 The film stars Lucille Ball, James Ellison, Lee Bowman, Granville Bates and Mantan Moreland.
 The film was released on December 9, 1938, by RKO Pictures.

 Plot

-In this screwy romantic comedy, a young woman (Lucille Ball) stands to inherit $20 million provided she marries an American citizen.
+A young woman stands to inherit $20 million provided she marries an American citizen.
 Unfortunately, she is in love with a handsome foreigner.
 To get the money, she marries the first Yankee she runs across—with every intention of obtaining a quickie divorce in Reno as soon as the money comes through.
 The bickersome newlyweds take a trailer and set off across the country to Reno, but through a series of zany mishaps and adventures they realize that they are slowly falling in love.